AhmedRAlmansoori/Goblin-Forge/README.md

    - Verify the API URL in `frontend/src/App.js` matches your server
    - Check for CORS issues in the browser console
    - Ensure the backend server is running

+4. **Docker Issues**
+   - Port conflicts: Check if ports 3000, 6379, or 8000 are already in use
+   - Volume permissions: On Windows, you might need to use Docker's WSL2 backend
+   - Container communication: Ensure containers can reach each other on the network

 ## Contributing